-Note that, since $h(0)=0$, the upper left corner of the domain $\Omega$, depicted in Figure~\ref{fig:contact}, is at the origin $(0,0)$ of the $rz$-plane and the ocular domain lies below the $r$ axis.
-To characterize the function $h(r)$ describing $\Gamma_{out}$, we divide the ocular surface into the three regions: (i) the corneal surface, (ii) the limbal region and (iii) the scleral region, as shown in Figure~\ref{fig:contact}.
-We consider four different ocular shapes.
-The ocular shapes are based on biometric measurements reported in Hall et al~\cite{Halletal2011}.
-Three of the ocular shapes only vary in the cornea shape: the cornea is either flat, average, or steep.
-In the fourth eye shape, the cornea is average, but the sclera is flat.
-Figure~\ref{fig:eye_geometry}{\bf A} displays the ocular surfaces where all except the flat cornea have been shifted vertically to facilitate illustrating differences.
-Details on the expression of $h(r)$, on its derivation, and on how the different ocular shapes are constructed are reported in the Supplementary material, Section~\ref{sec:supp_eye}.
+Note that since $h(0)=0$, the upper left corner of the domain $\Omega$, depicted in Figure~\ref{fig:contact}, is at the origin $(0,0)$ of the $rz$-plane and the ocular domain lies below the $r$ axis.
+To characterize the function $h(r)$ which describes $\Gamma_{out}$, we divide the ocular surface into the three segments: (i) the corneal segment, (ii) the limbal segment, and (iii) the scleral segment, as shown in Figure~\ref{fig:contact}.
+We consider four different ocular shapes, which are based on biometric measurements reported in Hall et al.~\cite{Halletal2011}.
+Three of the ocular shapes only vary in the shape of the cornea segment in $\Gamma_{out}$: the cornea is either flat, average, or steep.
+For the fourth eye shape, the shape of the cornea segment is average, but the shape of the sclera segment is flat.
+Figure~\ref{fig:eye_geometry}{\bf A} displays the ocular surfaces, where all except the flat cornea shape have been shifted vertically to facilitate illustrating differences.
+Section~\ref{sec:supp_eye} of the Appendix reports the expression for $h(r)$, its derivation, and how the different ocular shapes are constructed,.

 The contact lens reference domain is characterized by a posterior curve, $z=g(r)$, and a thickness profile, $\tau(r)$, for $r\in[0,\mathfrak{R}_{lens}]$, where $\mathfrak{R}_{lens}$ is the reference radius of the lens (see Figure~\ref{fig:contact}).
 Hence, the anterior curve of the lens is given by $z = g(r) + \tau(r)$ for $r\in[0,\mathfrak{R}_{lens}]$.
-We consider three different lens shapes with constant thickness $\tau=100$~$\mu$m: a flat lens, average lens, and a steep lens.
-The lens are shown in Figure~\ref{fig:eye_geometry}{\bf B}, again shifted vertically to facilitate display.
-We consider also an averaged-shape contact lens with a spatially-dependent thickness profile to match the descriptions of the lens thickness profiles studied in Funkenbush and Benson \cite{funkenbusch1996conformity}.
-Details on the expression of $g(r)$, on its derivation, on how the different lens shapes are constructed, and on the spatially-dependent lens thickness profile are reported in the Supplementary material, Section~\ref{sec:supp_lens}.
+We consider three different lens shapes with constant thickness $\tau=100$~$\mu$m: a flat lens, an average lens, and a steep lens.
+The lenses are shown in Figure~\ref{fig:eye_geometry}{\bf B}, again shifted vertically to facilitate the display.
+Additionally, we consider an averaged-shape contact lens with a varying thickness to match the lens thickness profile described in Funkenbusch and Benson \cite{funkenbusch1996conformity}.
+The varying thickness lens case is not shown in Figure~\ref{fig:eye_geometry}{\bf B}; however, the profile of $\tau(r)$ is shown in Figure~\ref{fig:tau} in the Appendix, Section~\ref{sec:supp_lens}.
+Additional details of the expression for $g(r)$, its derivation, how the different lens shapes are constructed, and the varying lens thickness profile are reported in the Appendix, Section~\ref{sec:supp_lens}.

-\subsection{Biomechanics of the Eye}
+\subsection{Biomechanics of the eye}